chrisalley/markdown-garden/source/guides/images/index.md

 Images are pictures that are intended to be embedded in the current document, from either the same server or from an external image provider.

+In Markdown, images can be defined using similar syntax to [links](../links) but by preceding the markup with an exclamation mark.

-In Markdown, images can be defined in two ways: inline images and reference images.
+Images are defined in two ways: inline images and reference images.

 - [Inline Images](inline-images)
 - [Reference Images](reference-images)